-The following sections summarize the deliverables that will document the results of the OU-3 RI/FS at the site.
-Additional submittals may be added to those detailed below based upon the scoping process that will continue throughout the project.
-Deliverables listed below, as well as any additional deliverables required during the course of the project, will be initially submitted to the USEPA as draft documents.
-Following receipt of USEPA comments, the documents will be revised as needed and submitted in final form for approval by USEPA.
+This section summarizes the deliverables that will document the results of the OU-3 RI/FS at the site.
+Additional submittals may be added based upon the interactive scoping process, with ongoing USEPA approvals, that will continue throughout the project.
+The deliverables required during the course of the project, will be initially submitted to the USEPA as draft documents.
+Following the receipt of USEPA's comments, the documents will be revised as needed and submitted in final form for approval by USEPA.
 A summary of the submittals, including a schedule for each submittal, is provided in Section 10.3.